-For instructions on how to get facial detection coordinates see Metadata Endpoint .
+For instructions on how to get facial detection coordinates see Metadata Endpoint.

-thumbor uses OpenCV (http://opencv.org) to detect faces.
+Note: thumbor uses OpenCV (http://opencv.org) to detect faces.
 OpenCV returns the rectangle coordinates for the faces it identifies.
-Thumbor supports changing the file that OpenCV uses for identifying faces.
-We can see the algorithm in action below:
+You can specify the HAAR file Thumbor should use for identification.